dotintent/react-native-ble-plx/README.md

    - In your application target go to `Capabilities` tab and enable `Uses Bluetooth LE Accessories` in `Background Modes` section.
    - Pass `restoreStateIdentifier` and `restoreStateFunction` to `BleManager` constructor.
+6. Starting from iOS 13 add `NSBluetoothAlwaysUsageDescription` in `info.plist` file.

 ### Android ([example setup](https://github.com/Cierpliwy/SensorTag))